JaronCyna/Jaroncyna.github.io/_posts/2025-12-30-MPPT-Satillite-Charger.md

 * **Reduced "Hunting" Loss:** With the **STM32L4**, a $0.5\%$ step is often too "coarse."
 If the ideal peak power is at a $3.75\%$ duty cycle, the L4 must oscillate between $3.5\%$ and $4.0\%$, creating a "steady-state ripple" that wastes energy.
 * **True Peak Tracking:** The **STM32G4** can move in increments of $0.0074\%$.
 This allows the control loop to "lock" onto the exact peak power point with virtually zero oscillation.
-* **Conclusion:** The trade-off of using an extra $63\text{ mW}$ of MCU power (STM32G4) is justified because the precision gains allow the converter to harvest significantly more power from the solar panel—often increasing total system efficiency by several percentage points compared to low-resolution control.
+* **Conclusion:** The trade-off of using an extra $63\text{ mW}$ of MCU power (STM32G4) is justified because the precision gains allow the converter to harvest significantly more power from the solar panel often increasing total system efficiency by several percentage points compared to low-resolution control.

 ### STM32 Schematic

+{: refdef}
 > Past This point is a work in progress
+{: .prompt-tip }

 ## TODO
 - Wire the STM32G4 in KiCAD